 What has your government agreed at the UN General Assembly?

-Is your government, newspaper, university, school, or citizens' organisation telling the truth about global goals, or global progress?
+Is your government, newspaper, university, school, or citizens' organisation telling the truth about global goals, social science, or progress?

 The material also includes government statements, academic research papers, school examination papers, other documents, and writings by the editor, Matt Berkley.